ab51105/Test02/results/index.md

 #### Bag of SIFTs
 * build vocabulary

-    In order to get bags of quantized SIFT features, we will build vocabulary first.
-By sampling many local features from training sets and clustering them with k-means.
-We can build vocabulary accurately.
-In this code, we can change the `vocab_size` in "proj3.py" to change the total numbers of clusters and change the execution time and accuracy of building vocabulary.
-After finishing this part, we will save the vocabulary in `vocab.pkl`.
+    We build vocabulary first because we need to get bags of quantized SIFT features.
+Wes sample local features from training data and cluster them with k-means.
+Furthermore, we can change the `vocab_size` in "proj3.py" to change the total numbers of clusters and impact accuracy of building vocabulary.
+Then, we can save the vocabulary in `vocab.pkl`.

     ```
     def build_vocabulary(image_paths, vocab_size):